 Despite having a similar cause and theme, the holiday has differences in terms of tradition in these two countries.
 Because of their proximity, it’s not uncommon for traditions to collide and merge.
 Because people migrate between Canada and America, they also often exchange these traditions.
 For example, you could move with the movers Etobicoke relies on from one place to another.
 You could be using your own traditions to celebrate, while the people around you have entirely different customs.
 It is also because of this that it is impossible to determine which traditions belong to which countries.

-However, Number 1 Movers are here to help you!
+However, Number 1 Van Lines are here to help you!
 With this comprehensive guide, you’ll find out the main differences between the two versions of the holiday.
 Worry not, for there aren’t that many big differences to begin with.
 It’s just good to know some of the Thanksgiving traditions and gimmicks for each version in order to be ready.
 At the end of the day, every holiday, including Thanksgiving, is subject to change.
 You could very easily come up with your own Thanksgiving traditions, recipes, and so on.
 What matters at the end of the day is that you’re thankful and have faith in what you’re celebrating.

 Thanksgiving food: The States versus Canada